Embrace yourself. One pen stroke at a time.

 Limited places are available.
 Book your place now:

 Journal Cafe 2019 | A monthly journal club for accountability and support

 Want support, solidarity, compassion and accountability on your journalling journey?
 Join our monthly journalling club.
 It's a facilitated space to journal, explore and connect together.
 This isn't a taught session, but a facilitated space to gather and refuel.

-Based at the beautiful historic Llantarnum Grange Arts Centre, Cwmbran with easy access from Cwmbran bus and railway stations and plenty of free parking in the town centre.
-Includes use of art materials, coffee and tea.
+Based at the beautiful historic Llantarnam Grange Arts Centre, Cwmbran with easy access from Cwmbran bus and railway stations and plenty of free parking in the town centre.
+Includes use of art materials.
+Coffee, tea and cakes are available to purchase.
 Over 16s only at this time.

 Time and Date:

 Date: Last Friday of the month: Friday 5th July | Friday 26th July | August break | 27th September | .25th October | 29th November | Winter break, re-starts January 2020.

 Fee: £5 a month.
 Join the club here:

 Cwmbran, May 2019: Creative Journalling for Wellbeing: Reclaiming Our Voices & Journal as a Sacred Container

 A space to dive deeper into journalling.
 Exploring the journal as a sacred container to gather our lost or scattered pieces.
 To find, uncover, recover our authentic voices.
 To hear what we really want to say and be witnessed in that discovery.